 |MILS277||Cadet Professional Development Training (CPDT) 3 credits|

 This course is devoted to the study and practical application of the Army profession and Army leadership development through first-hand service with real Army units on actual Army installations.
 Qualified cadets compete for selection to attend one of 23 separate Army courses.
 Note selection is very competitive and each Army-sanctioned course is very rigorous.
 Once selected, cadets hone their leadership and individual skills during two to four weeks of training and education.
 Possible courses include Airborne school, Air Assault school, Leader's Training Course, and Cadet Troop Leader Training.
 Students must be enrolled in ROTC to take this course.

 |MILS299||Individual Study 1 credit|

-This independent study course requires prior coordination with the instructor once registered.
+This independent study course requires prior coordination with the instructor before registration.
 This course will focus on leaders self-development projects and study, designed to develop leaders competencies and attributes.

 |MILS301||Training Management and the Warfighting Function 3 credits|